Clarifying OB Concepts & Theories

 Finding Peer-reviewed Articles:

 Select article databases to search from the "A-Z List of Databases" on the library home page.
 Databases are listed alphabetically, by subject, and type.
-Recommended for this project: Two major Commerce databases: ABI/INFORM and Business Source Complete, which can be searched alone, or with other relevant databases:
+Recommended for this project: Two major Commerce databases: ProQuest One Business and Business Source Complete, which can be searched alone, or with other relevant databases:

 ABI/INFORM Collection (Select ABI/INFORM to start; search all business databases by clicking on "Change databases", "View by Subject", "Search Business subject area".)